m2man/LGSGM/Data/Readme.md

 The ```init_glove.joblib``` files are the embeded vectors for words in the vocabulary which is initialised by Glove model.
 These files are used for initialising the word embedding modules in our network.

 Put the **Visual Features** folder here.
 Visual Features Folders can be obtained by running ```extract_visual_features.py```.
-Or you can download here: Link.
+Or you can download [here](https://drive.google.com/drive/folders/1IvlmTZ9wUpOVIr9MzPgWZB5aYTaTD0jn?usp=sharing).
 This includes the Efficientnet-b5 features extracted for each detected objects and their unions (predicates) in images.